 Where can you work as a volunteer?

 As a volunteer, you provide an extra service to our patients and visitors.
 In other words, there is no expectation that you take over tasks from our employees.
-Together with your colleagues, you put our motto ‘compassionate care' into practice.
+Together with your colleagues, you put our motto ‘Health care with a heart' into practice.

 In the hospital, volunteers help in the following departments:

 - visiting the wards to offer patients relaxing reads during their stay in the hospital.

 - having a chat that benefits a patient.

 - visiting patients, listening to their stories and offering them something to drink.

 - helping with serving and consuming meals (for patients with swallowing difficulties).

 - getting a newspaper or magazine for the patients and/or reading out loud from a book or newspaper.

 For more information, please consult the geriatrics head nurse: